-It includes outputs, however it may be extended to cover benefits.
-Definition of scope statement is an important task in project management .
+It includes outputs, however, it may be extended to cover benefits.
+Definition of scope statement is an important task in project scope management.

 The mansion is the product and the client’s requirements are the scope.
 You received the product scope from the client.

-All the works and processes that you will perform to construct the mansion is scope of the project.
+All the works and processes that you will perform to construct the mansion are the scope of the project.

 The Difference Between Project Scope and Product Scope

-Below are some of the differences between project scope and product scope
+Below are some of the key differences between project and product scope.

 • The project scope is the work that is required to deliver the product.